mmnickymm/TheHungryLWJGLGame/README.md

 lwjgl

 for sound:
-audacity for audio file creation
+audacity for audio file creationg

 for art:
 inkscape so we can use vector graphics to scale the resolution of the game to match its window